|Table of contents|

 There are many active transport systems in the cell.
 Among these, sodium-potassium exchange pump is prominent.
 It maintains sodium and potassium gradients between cells and the surrounding extracellular fluid.

-Importance of active transport :- The Na K exchange pump plays following roles :
+The Na K exchange pump plays following roles :

 (i) It helps in maintaining a positive charge on the outside of the membrane and negative charge on the inside (resting potential),